aturcotte/exquires/docs/usage.rst

 correction, meaning that the sRGB images are downsampled using linear averaging even though sRGB is a non-linear colour space.
-The methods suffixed with ``_linear`` convert the input image to linear RGB before downsampling, then convert the result back to sRGB.
+The methods suffixed with ``_linear`` convert the input image to linear RGB with sRGB primaries before downsampling, then convert the result back to sRGB, using the **ImageMagick** command ``-colorspace``.
+Such suffixes are useful because they allow one to separately aggregate the results of only downsampling or upsampling using the two main "tracks" without having to list the methods individually.
+In the same spirit if, for example, you were to program downsamplers or upsamplers that convert into and out of sRGB using ICC profiles, we would suggest that you use something like the ``_icc`` suffix; if you were to go through the XYZ colourspace, we would suggest ``_xyz``.

 ----------
 Upsamplers